"Our collaboration with upstream suppliers and producers will enable us to unlock gas assets and support our downstream operations."

 Can you introduce Tetracore Energy Group?

 We are an integrated energy company that has made significant strides in Nigeria over the past three years across the downstream and midstream sectors.
 Our focus has been on developing distribution infrastructure within the natural gas sector and supplying natural gas.
 We are proud to be one of the few companies actively trading natural gas to different industries, including power generation companies.
+Recently, we commissioned our small-scale LNG Atakabo project, which includes two phases of 5 mmscf/d each to deliver gas to industrial and power customers within Nigeria.
 We have expanded our operations to other countries such as Ghana and Equatorial Guinea.
-In Ghana, we hold the first virtual pipeline license and are actively developing infrastructure to support gas supply.
+In Ghana, we hold the first virtual pipeline license and have signed an agreement to deliver up to 50 mmscf/d of natural gas from our portfolio through the West African Gas Pipeline to support power generating companies.
 In Equatorial Guinea, we are involved in small-scale domestic LNG supply projects aimed at serving local industries.
 Our goal is to expand the natural gas footprint not only in Nigeria but also in selected markets across the African landscape.
+What are the obstacles to unlocking gas reserves in the upstream sector?

 The cost of financing for African projects tends to be high and accessing capital can be challenging.
 Innovative solutions are necessary to address this issue and attract investment, particularly for initiatives focused on gas for industrialization.
 Finally, technology plays a crucial role.
 Improving production efficiency through technological advancements can help reduce costs and make projects more economically viable, particularly in regions like Ghana and Equatorial Guinea where our operations are expanding.
 Secondly, there is a significant need to develop human capacity.
 Despite Africa's vast natural resources, translating these reserves into economic growth requires skilled personnel.